Homemade Healthy Chocolate Chunks

-This easy recipe for homemade healthy Chocolate Chunks makes delicious dark chocolate that melts in your mouth.
-You only need three ingredients!
+This easy recipe for healthy homemade chocolate bars makes delicious dark chocolate that melts in your mouth.
+Only three ingredients!
 It’s perfect to use as a Paleo-friendly or refined sugar-free alternative in any recipes calling for chocolate chips or chunks.
+You can also use this recipe for homemade vegan chocolate bars!

 I’m super excited to be sharing this post with you today, because it’s such an easy recipe that creates the most delicious, melt in your mouth chocolate.
 You can snack on it when you need to fix a chocolate craving, and it’s also perfect to use in place of traditional sweetened chocolate chunks for baked goods.